Liberace: Later television work

 Liberace made significant appearances on other shows such as The Ed Sullivan Show, The Ford Show, Starring Tennessee Ernie Ford, Edward R. Murrow's Person to Person as well as on the shows of Jack Benny and Red Skelton, on which he often parodied his own persona.
 A new Liberace Show premiered on ABC's daytime schedule in 1958, featuring a less flamboyant, less glamorous persona, but it failed in six months as his popularity began slumping.

 Liberace received a star on the Hollywood Walk of Fame in 1960 for his contributions to the television industry.
 He continued to appear on television as a frequent and welcomed guest on The Tonight Show with Jack Paar in the 1960s, with memorable exchanges with Zsa Zsa Gabor and Muhammad Ali, and later with Johnny Carson.

 He was Red Skelton's 1969 CBS summer replacement with his own variety hour, taped in London.
 Skelton and Lew Grade's production companies co-produced this program.
 In a cameo on The Monkees, he appeared at an avant-garde art gallery as himself, gleefully smashing a grand piano with a sledgehammer as Mike Nesmith looked on and cringed in mock agony.

-In the Batman television series in 1966 with Adam West and Burt Ward, Liberace played a dual role as concert pianist Chandell and his gangster-like twin Harry, who was extorting Chandell into a life of crime as Fingers, in the episodes "The Devil's Fingers" and "The Dead Ringers".
+In the second season of the Batman television series in 1966 with Adam West and Burt Ward, Liberace played a dual role.
+The concert pianist Chandell has been extorted into a life of crime as Fingers, blackmailed due to use of a player piano "roll cut by Paderewski", according to Episode 15 "The Devil's Fingers".
+The plan of his imposter gangster-like twin Harry, donning the costume Chandell wore at "Queen Elizabeth's coronation", to kill Chandell in a player piano roll manufacturing machine is foiled by Batman in Episode 16 "The Dead Ringers".
 The episodes of this two-part story were the highest-rated of all the show's episodes.

 His subsequent television appearances included episodes of Here's Lucy (1970), Kojak and The Muppet Show (both 1978), all as himself.
 His performances in the last of these included a "Concerto for the Birds", "Misty", "Has Anybody Seen My Gal", and a rendition of "Chopsticks".
 Television specials were made from Liberace's show at the Las Vegas Hilton in 1978–1979, which were broadcast on CBS.

 In the 1980s, he guest-starred on television shows such as Saturday Night Live (on a tenth-season episode hosted by Hulk Hogan and Mr. T) as well as the 1984 film Special People.
 In 1985, he appeared at the first WrestleMania as the guest timekeeper for the main event.